Brandi was a member of Mary’s Place, Matt Talbot Center, and Angelines, and she had many friends at Noel House. She was loved by many people.

 A memory.
 A lesson.
 A place.

-A leaf for Robert Hansen will be placed at Seward Park PCC later this summer (2011).
+A leaf for Robert Hansen was placed at Seward Park PCC later that summer (2011).